Ramesh9969/Ramesh9969/README.md

 - 👋 Hi, I’m @RameshSanjaya
-- 👀 I’m interested in Mobile and web based app developing
+- 👀 I’m interested in Mobile and web based app developing.
 - 🌱 I’m currently learning in UCSC(university of colombo School Of computing)
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me: raztha9969@gmail.com
+- 📫 How to reach me: rstechnolk@gmail.com

 <!---
 Ramesh9969/Ramesh9969 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.